 7.2.2.2.2 Use case

-Throughput is of great importance which represents the end users' experiences and also reflects the network problems, e.g., low UE throughput may be caused by the resource shortage.
+Throughput is of great importance which represents the end users' experiences and also reflects the network problems, e.g., low UE throughput may be caused by resource shortage.
 In order to satisfy the requirements of dL/ulThptPerSlice in the ServiceProfile, MDAS may be utilized for throughput related analysis/predictions for network slice instance.

-MDAS producer allows the consumer to request to analyse the network slice throughput related issues and identify the root cause to assist throughput assurance.
-Network slice throughput analysis can be for a specific domain or for cross-domain.
-The two levels of MDAS producers worked in a coordinated way to assure the throughput performance.
-The producer of MDAS is capable to provide the MDA report including the network slice throughput analytics output.
+MDAS producer allows the consumer to request analytics of network slice throughput related issues and identify the corresponding root cause(s) to assist throughput assurance.
+Network slice throughput analysis can be for a specific domain and/or for cross-domain.
+The two level MDAS producers, i.e., domain-specific and cross-domain may worke in coordination to assure the optimum throughput performance.

 7.2.2.2.3 Requirements